Frozen condensate pipe – What is it and how to fix it easily?

-While we usually recommend calling a qualified heating engineer to check our boiler issues, thawing a frozen condensate pipe doesn’t necessarily require a professional.
+Often when your boiler is not igniting or firing up, we usually recommend calling a qualified heating engineer to check our boiler issues; thawing a frozen condensate pipe doesn’t necessarily require a professional.
 Anyone who can heat water and carefully transfer it to a pipe outside using a jug can unfreeze their boiler’s condensate pipe if it ever gets frozen.

 The majority of households ins the UK have a gas condensing boiler, so our quick guide will show you how the best way to defrost a frozen condensate pipe.
 You’ll also learn where condensate pipe freezing is most likely to occur and how to insulate the pipe well ahead of the frosty weather.

 Watch our how to defrost a condensate pipe video

 Get an online fixed price in 20 seconds: